Skip to content

-Adults age 65 years and older are at greater risk of severe complications from influenza than younger adults, due both to their increased likelihood of having chronic conditions and to the decline of their immune systems with aging.2
+Adults age 65 years and older are at greater risk of severe complications from influenza than younger adults, due both to their increased likelihood of having chronic conditions and to the decline of their immune systems with aging.4

-However, in the 2021-2022 season, the coverage rate among people age 65 and older declined to 65.8%.5
+However, in the 2021–2022 season, the coverage rate among people age 65 and older declined to 73.9%, and in the 2022–2023 season, the coverage declined further to 69.7%.7,8

 Ensure that your high-risk older patients are vaccinated against flu by using the information, tools, and resources provided by 65+ FLU DEFENSE.